Free Google Review Response Generator

 Law firms, attorneys

 Attorney-client privilege means you cannot confirm someone is your client publicly — even if they say so themselves in a review.
-Saying "we're glad we won your custody case" is a privilege violation regardless of intent.
+Saying "we are glad we won your custody case" is a privilege violation regardless of intent.
 Responses must use phrases like "our firm" and "anyone who works with us."
 Bar associations have disciplined attorneys for review responses; this is not theoretical.

 Financial advisors, accountants, CPAs, insurance

-Don't reference specific financial outcomes, returns, advice given, or account details.
+Do not reference specific financial outcomes, returns, advice given, or account details.
 Your professional liability insurer will thank you.
 The tool defaults to general language: "our firm's approach" not "your portfolio."

 Restaurants, salons, retail (low-regulation)

 Specifics are encouraged.
 Reference the dish, the service, the visit.
 The risks are reputational, not regulatory — argue or get defensive in public and you lose.
-The hospitality industry is where empathetic, specific replies win the most new customers; consumers consistently report they're more likely to choose a business that responds thoughtfully to negative reviews.
+The hospitality industry is where empathetic, specific replies win the most new customers; consumers consistently report they are more likely to choose a business that responds thoughtfully to negative reviews.

 Do Google review responses help with local SEO?